Set aside Sunday, March 30th!

-We have lots of terrific black cats looking for loving homes including (but not limited to!) those pictured below.
+We always have lots of terrific black cats looking for loving homes because it is a common color for cats and not a favorite with many people.
+Our selection includes (but is not limited to!) those pictured below.
 Please visit our Petfinder page for more details and more wonderful black cats!

 Reasons to Adopt a Black Cat: